 Step 2: Register the Webhook in Rodz

-Now tell Rodz to send signals to your Make webhook URL.
+Tell Rodz to send signals to your Make webhook URL:

 curl -X POST https://api.rodz.io/v1/webhooks \